minggnim/minggnim.github.io/_posts/2023-01-08-china-covid-estimate.markdown

 ![Death Estimate](/assets/deaths-estimate.png)

-From the estimate, it shows that one year's delay of policy change reduces the death toll by over half a million, while 6 months delay reduces by nearly 200,000.
+From the estimate, it shows that one year delay of policy change reduces the death toll by over half a million, while 6 months delay reduces it by nearly 200,000.

 The breakdown of death toll per age group over time is presented below.
 Age groups `65 to 74` and `75 to 84` suffer the highest death toll, though both age groups combined account for 13% overall population.